EAFIT-AACS/assignment2-qtates/README.md

     state=0
 ```

-We define the automaton's parameters, like the initial state, the inital simbol of the stack, all the transition rules (as a dictionary in python to facilitate the aplication of the automaton in code) and some variables to do the tracing of the stack, the transitions and the states that the automaton reaches through the validation of a string
+We define the automaton's parameters, like the initial state, the initial simbol of the stack, all the transition rules (as a dictionary in python to facilitate the application of the automaton in code) and some variables to do the tracing of the stack, the transitions and the states that the automaton reaches through the validation of a string

 ```
  for j in range(len(word)):